History of Idaho: Basque

-Chinese settlement
+Chinese

 Chinese in the mid-19th century came to America through San Francisco to work on the railroad and open businesses.
 By 1870, there were over 4000 Chinese and they comprised almost 30% of the population.
 They suffered discrimination due to the Anti-Chinese League in the 19th century which sought to limit the rights and opportunities of Chinese emigrants.
 Today Asians are third in population demographically after Whites and Hispanics at less than 2%.

 Idaho Territory

 On March 4, 1863, President Abraham Lincoln signed an act creating Idaho Territory from portions of Washington Territory and Dakota Territory with its capital at Lewiston.
 The original Idaho Territory included most of the areas that later became the states of Idaho, Montana and Wyoming, and had a population of under 17,000.
 Idaho Territory assumed the boundaries of the modern state in 1868 and was admitted as a state in 1890.

 After Idaho became a territory, legislation was held in Lewiston, the capital of Idaho Territory at the time.
 There were many territories acts put into place, and then taken away during these early sessions, one act being the move of the capital city from Lewiston to Boise City.
 Boise was becoming a growing area after gold was found, so on December 24, 1864, Boise City was made the final destination of the capital for the Territory of Idaho.

 However, moving the capital to Boise City created a lot of issues between the territory.
 This was especially true between the north and south areas in the territory, due to how far south Boise City was.
 Problems with communicating between the north and south contributed to some land in Idaho Territory being transferred to other territories and areas at the time.
 Idaho’s early boundary changes helped create the current boundaries of Washington, Wyoming, and Montana States as currently exist.

+In a bid for statehood, Governor Edward A. Stevenson called for a constitutional convention in 1889.
+The convention approved a constitution on August 6, 1889, and voters approved the constitution on November 5, 1889.

 Statehood

 When President Benjamin Harrison signed the law admitting Idaho as a U.S. state on July 3, 1890, the population was 88,548.
 George L. Shoup became the state's first governor, but resigned after only a few weeks in office to take a seat in the United States Senate.
-Willis Sweet, A Republican, was the first congressman, 1890 to 1895, representing the state at-large.
+Willis Sweet, a Republican, was the first congressman, 1890 to 1895, representing the state at-large.
 He vigorously demanded "Free Silver" or the unrestricted coinage of silver into legal tender, in order to pour money into the large silver mining industry in the Mountain West, but he was defeated by supporters of the gold standard.
 In 1896 he, like many Republicans from silver mining districts, supported the Silver Republican Party instead of the regular Republican nominee William McKinley.